 You can determine the amount of wildlife present and the amount of wind blowing as you conduct a walkthrough of the layout.
 Additionally, you can see what your landscape will look like when the sun is rising and setting, as well as how the shadows will fall.
 You can also see the scene at night.
-Ray tracing makes the lighting at night in your project more realistic.
+Ray tracing is supposed to make the lighting at night on your project more realistic.
 We had trouble differentiating between when ray tracing was selected or not, however.
-Either way, the lighting at night looks pretty true to life.
+Either way, the night lighting looks pretty true to life.

 While building your project, you can use brand-name products from companies such as Jerith, Belgard, Philips Hadco, Amarr, Kichler, Eldorado and Unilock.
 The brand names make it easy to locate specific products when you're ready to purchase materials.
 As you configure your landscape, you can keep track of your materials and estimates on the cost.
 At any point, if you decide you don't want to use a certain material, plant or object, you can delete all instances of that piece, rather than finding and deleting each one individually.

-Anyone familiar with photo editing and illustration applications is familiar with the concept of layers.
+Anyone who has used photo editing and illustration applications is familiar with the concept of layers.
 Most landscape software allows you to divide the design into nicely layered chunks, but this can often be a pain to set up.
 Realtime Landscaping Plus makes it a snap to add, modify and delete layers at will.

-Realtime Landscaping Plus 2013 has new deck and panel-fence options.
-Add post caps, glass panels, railing, balusters, fascia, skirting and posts to your decks.
+Realtime Landscaping Plus 2014 has new deck and panel-fence options, both of which are essential for a top-tier backyard landscape design software system.
+Add post caps, glass panels, railing, balusters, fasciae, skirting and posts to your decks.
 Choose from picket, ornamental, privacy, chain-link, wooden, and post-and-rail fences.
-You can create your own deck and fences, or you can use pre-designed materials.
-Once you insert a pre-designed item, you can make changes to it if you'd like.
+You can create your own deck and fences, or you can use predesigned materials.
+Once you insert a predesigned item, you can make changes to it if you'd like.

-One of the features you can play with is the option to add retaining walls to your design.
+One feature you can play with is the option to add retaining walls to your design.
 There are also additional styling options, which include flat, bullnose, rough-cut and seamless coping for your walls and patio borders.
-Should you find yourself wanting to design your house after the Romans, there is a feature that allows you to create custom pillars too.
+Should you find yourself wanting to design your house after the Romans, there is a feature that allows you to create custom pillars, too.

 Whether you have a large yard with multiple acres to landscape or the smallest lot your city's zoning ordinances will allow, you need the ability to add rows of various plants easily, without having to tediously add one at a time.
 The Plant Fill and Plant Row tools allow you to add multiple plant varieties to an area.
-The Plant Row tool lets you add rows of trees along a driveway or property boundary, flowers along an edging and more.
+The Plant Row tool lets you add flowers along an edging or rows of trees along a driveway or property boundary, for example.